eurora-labs/eurora/memory-bank/activeContext.md

   * Built schema.rs with struct definitions and query helpers
   * Developed comprehensive PersonalDb API in lib.rs
   * Added unit tests and updated dependencies
+* Migrated command components from bits-ui to native HTML implementation in the launcher component:
+  * Created native versions of all command components (command, input, list, item, group, etc.)
+  * Preserved existing styling and functionality
+  * Added proper accessibility attributes using ARIA
+  * Maintained component API for drop-in replacement
+|
 ## Open Questions/Issues

 * What is the primary purpose and target audience of the Eurora application?